-Weakness of a dog's extremities can also be seen with systemic conditions such as the presence of abdominal tumors, infections, kidney or liver disease, etc..
-Other possible conditions include degenerative myelopathy, brain tumors, and neurological disorders.
+Weakness of a dog's extremities can also be seen with systemic conditions such as the presence of abdominal tumors and associated anemia, infections, kidney or liver disease, etc. Other possible conditions include degenerative myelopathy, brain tumors, and neurological disorders.

 If your dog has started slipping, it's best to see your vet to sort it out.
 Dogs recovering from surgeries such as a TPLO, TTA, lateral suture, or an amputation, may also have a hard time on slippery floors.

 2. Place Rugs or Yoga Mats on the Floor

 Helping your dog gain secure footing is imperative if your dog is old and arthritic.
 If most of your home is tile or hardwood floor, you can help your dog by simply covering up the slippery areas.